geopython/pygeoapi/docs/source/language.rst

 Developer guide
 ---------------

-If you are a developer who wishes to create a pygeoapi plugin (e.g. a provider) that "speaks" a certain language, you will have to fully implement this yourself.
-Needless to say, if your plugin depends on some backend, it will only make sense to implement language support if the backend can be queried in another language as well.
+If you are a developer who wishes to create a pygeoapi provider plugin that "speaks" a certain language, you will have to fully implement this yourself.
+Needless to say, if your provider depends on some backend, it will only make sense to implement language support if the backend can be queried in another language as well.

 You are free to set up the language support anyway you like, but there are a couple of steps you'll have to walk through:

-1. You will have to define the supported languages in the plugin configuration YAML.
+1. You will have to define the supported languages in the provider configuration YAML.
 This can be done in a similar fashion as the ``languages`` configuration for pygeoapi itself, as described in the `maintainer guide`_ section above.
-   For example, a provider that supports English and French could be set up like:
+   For example, a TinyDB records provider that supports English and French could be set up like:

    .. code-block:: yaml

-      canada-metadata:
+      my-records:
           type: collection
           ..
           providers: